mikkotor/homework/README.md

 * If you have Visual Studio on your machine, open the solution file and mark both Backend and Fronted solutions as startup projects, then rebuild and run
 * You can also use dotnet CLI tool to run the project.
 In this mode, Run Backend.csproj and Frontend.csproj on their own terminals

 **Caveat!
-Make sure ports 5000 and 5001 are free on your machine, otherwise the project fails to launch**
+Make sure ports 5000 and 5001 are free on your machine, otherwise one or both apps fail to launch**

 ## Tests